-Meet the Bad Batch: Star Wars Spinoff Debuts May 4
+Meet The Bad Batch: Star Wars Spinoff Debuts May 4

 Omega

-She has a neon bow and arrow, so this is probably going to go on for a while— possibly as a replacement for Crosshair, who is suspiciously missing from the second trailer.
+She has a neon bow and arrow, so this will probably go on for a while — possibly as a replacement for Crosshair, who is suspiciously missing from the second trailer.

 There’s heavy fan speculation that, given her name, Omega (“the end”) is the final clone of Jango Fett, but I’m not so sure.
 She doesn’t favor lil’ Boba at all as we saw him in the prequels; grown-up Jango looks all kinds of different from what we saw of Omega.